From Single Pairs to Robust Directions

 Looking Forward

 CAA provides a principled method for finding concept directions in activation space.
 The same methodology applies whether you're probing sentiment, sycophancy, honesty, or safety-relevant properties like refusal.
-The directions computed via CAA form the foundation for both understanding what models represent and controlling how they behave.
+Persona vectors show how the contrast-set construction can be automated for named traits, while preserving the same validation burden as any other probe.
+These directions support both inference-time control and, later, interventions on the training process.